johnhays/ircnode-support-files/README.md

 **sudo wget https://raw.githubusercontent.com/johnhays/ircnode-support-files/master/etc/systemd/system/ircnodedashboard.service**

+This service file looks for node in /usr/local/bin -- edit it if yours is at another location.

 Make sure ircddbgateway is running or has previously been configured and run before starting the dashboard.

 **sudo systemctl start ircnodedashboard**